kevinyang372/algorithm-studies/README.md

 ### Key Functions
 * `bisect.bisect`: find a position in list where an element needs to be inserted to keep the list sorted
   * `bisect_left` and `bisect_right`: only different when the element is already in the list. `bisect_left` inserts into the leftmost position and `bisect_right` inserts into the rightmost position
+  * You could also pass a `lo` (default: 0) or `hi` (default: length of the input) parameter to find the index within that range
 * `insort`: insert an element to the list while keeping the list as sorted.
 ```python
 import bisect
 a = [1,2,3,5]